top of page

 That’s not what it was.
 It's not what it is.

 This isn’t only my Journey, though it has felt like it at times.
 We came together to instigate something.
-Something that both of our souls had agreed to before we were born into this life (if you believe any of that nonsense).
+Something that both of our souls had agreed to before we were born into this life (if you believe in any of that nonsense).
 Our meeting wasn’t random.
 Our meeting was inevitable.
 And so was everything that followed.

 The work it provoked wasn’t one-sided.
 It still isn't.